shrimpza/shrimpworks/content/post/2020-09-01-java-services/index.md

 monitor, manage and debug - especially for services you're developing and would like to know more about how it's behaving, without the complexity of additional layers between you and your code.

+This will also work perfectly well for non-Java services, simply adjust the `ExecStart` parameter as required for your other applications.